snowfire/Beautymail/README.md

 ## Templates

 There are tons of great looking HTML email templates out there.
 Campaign Monitor and Mailchimp has released hundreds for free.
 It is pretty simple to adapt a template to Beautymail.
-If you do, please send a PR.

 __Widgets__ by [Campaign Monitor](https://www.campaignmonitor.com/templates/all/):